laurarnichols/defectCrossSections/EnergyTabulator/README.md

 * Delta function: total energy difference between each of the different relaxations corresponding to a carrier being in each of the different k-points/bands allowed
 * Zeroth-order matrix element: eigenvalue difference between final and initial state
 * First-order matrix element: eigenvalue difference between initial and final state
+* Total energy difference between the total energy of each state in the starting positions and individually-relaxed positions

 This setup assumes that the defect system has been relaxed with a carrier in each of the possible band states (half in each channel so as to not consider spin coupling to the defect levels).
+A calculation should also be done to get the total energy for each electronic state in the starting positions (*e.g.*, the ground-state positions).
+These energies are used to calculate the change in equilibrium energy that results in a change in the phonon occupations as the carrier approaches the defect.
 Each of the calculations should be stored in subdirectories with the pattern `k<ik>_b<ib>`, where `ik` is the k-point index and `ib` is the band index.
 The k-point indices should match those of the system that the eigenvalues comes from.

 For scattering, the eigenvalues should come from the perfect crystal system.
 The bands for the perfect crystal and defect systems will not necessarily line up.
 It is assumed that the band bounds and labels correspond to the defect system, while the eigenvalues are read and indexed with an optional integer shift `ibShift_eig`.